prof-tallman/csc228/understanding_fear/biblical_trading_cards.md

 3. Create a visual representation on the front of the card.
 4. Complete the required written format on the back of the card.
 5. Include a guiding Bible verse.

-At least **one** of your three cards should make a clear connection to the course themes of technology, security, fear, risk, safety, or decision-making.

 ## Required Themes ##